MuhammadNisarWCSS/Store-and-warehouse-inventory-system/README.txt

 Author : Muhammad Nisar

-Helps stores and warehouses manage their inventory and allows stores to receive product from their warehouse if they are low on stock.
+An inventory system for a store that helps manage product inventory and allows the store to request more products from their warehouse if they are low on stock.

+This store will sell a number of Products.
+Each product has a StoreLocation.
+These locations are in the main store area where shoppers shop.
+Each product may have zero or more overstock locations in the warehouse.
+The products in the warehouse are stored on skids.
+Each skid consists of a single type of Product wrapped in plastic.
+The places where skids are stored will be called WHLocations (warehouse locations).
+Because WHLocations can only accept skids, they will be treated differently than StoreLocations, and inheritance will be used to implement the two different styles of Locations.

+Data structures used :
+        - Linked List
+        - Queue
+        - Arrays

 At the moment, this application is only supported on linux.